|The Taygetus range in spring rising like a wall above Sparta.|

 |Patrick Leigh Fermor's house outside Kardamyli.|

-Which confirms what I began to suspect at the time.
-After poring over maps looking for Paddy's possible route I eventually gave up and decided that the only thing to do was to keep it simple and direct.
+Be that as it may, but Paddy's book left me in the dark at the time, and after poring over maps looking for his possible route I eventually gave up and decided that the only thing to do was to keep it simple and direct.
 I would climb Profitis Ilias from the Sparta side and then come down into Outer Mani along the Viros Gorge which spills into Kardamyli and the Messenian Gulf.

 |Wending my way up Profitis Ilias.|